wp-plugins/strictly-autotags/readme.txt

 * Allows for storing tags in the [youtube youtube.com?v=345345] format so that words within those tags don't get messed up

 = 2.8.7 =
-* Updated the free version storage function to store new data-blah and data-blah-blah attributes so they don't get tagged inside images by mistak
+* Updated the free version storage function to store new data-blah and data-blah-blah attributes so they don't get tagged inside images by mistake
-* Updated the storage fnction to store [youtube blah] [somesite blah] tags so they don't get tagged by accident
+* Updated the storage function to store [youtube blah] [somesite blah] tags so they don't get tagged by accident

+= 2.8.8 =
+* Added hook so other plugins can act once the tagging is finished